Best Unified Inbox for Teams in 2026

 - Free plan includes unlimited users, shared inbox, live chat, and knowledge base: The no-cost tier provides core team collaboration functionality without user limits, making it accessible for budget-conscious teams or departments testing shared inbox workflows.

-Hiver is used by Google Workspace and Outlook teams that want shared inbox collaboration without changing their existing email interface.
-It is typically applied in workflows where teams need assignment, internal notes, and collision detection while maintaining the familiar Gmail or Outlook environment.
+Google Workspace and Outlook teams pick Hiver when they want shared inbox collaboration without leaving the email interface they already know.
+It’s a natural fit when a team needs assignment, internal notes, and collision detection but wants to stay in the familiar Gmail or Outlook environment.

 5. Help Scout

 Help Scout is a customer support platform with a shared inbox, knowledge base, live chat, proactive messaging, AI-assisted support features, and per-user pricing on paid plans.
-The platform is used by teams at companies such as Mixmax, Buffer, and Vimeo, with an interface designed to resemble email rather than a traditional ticketing system.
+Teams at companies such as Mixmax, Buffer, and Vimeo use it, and the interface is designed to feel like email rather than a traditional ticketing system.

 Key Features